 You are required to have sufficient travel insurance to cover you to take part in our training, and we are in the process of negotiating this rate with our insurer.
 If you choose to take this insurance, this cost will be in addition to the training fee.

-In order to fully prepare you for the environment you will be stepping into, you need to complete 6 days of training.
+In order to fully prepare you for the environment you will be stepping into, you need to complete 4 days of training.
 We will also provide you with some bespoke Shoreseeker clothing.

-Level 1 Training – 48 hours
+Level 1 Training – Two Days

 - This is your immersion training session.
 You will spend about 30 hours on-board, where you will learn to become accustomed to rowing in a watch system of 2 hours on / 2 hours off.
 You will also cover the use of navigation equipment, safety equipment, cooking, eating, hydration, log keeping and much more.
-This training session is designed to fully immerse you into what you would experience on a multi-day race, so that when your two days is over, you will have a full understanding of what life is like on-board an ocean rowing boat.
+This training session is designed to fully immerse you into what you would experience on a multi-day race, so that when your two days is over, you will have a full understanding of what life is like on-board your rowing boat.

-Level 2 Training – 48 hours
+Level 2 Training – Two Days

 - RYA First Aid – This is a one-day course on First Aid.
-Particular attention will be paid to heat stroke, dehydration, exhaustion and the sorts of injuries that can arise at sea on ocean rowing boats.
+Particular attention will be paid to heat stroke, hydration, exhaustion and the sorts of injuries that can arise at sea on ocean rowing boats.